Dumpster diving: Dumpster diving with criminal intentions (Garbage theft)

+Identity theft has historically been carried out through garbage theft, with thieves utilizing bank and credit card statements discovered in trash to assume the identity of a victim or access their credit.

 Criminals have been known to dumpster dive for cash receipts as part of a scheme to steal items and return them for cash, a form of return fraud known as "shoplisting."
-Police investigating shoplifting in Bellingham, Washington found dozens of receipts from retailers such as The Home Depot, Rite Aid and Fred Meyer, along with a list of items on the receipts.
+Police investigating shoplifting in Bellingham, Washington, found dozens of receipts from retailers such as The Home Depot, Rite Aid and Fred Meyer, along with a list of items on the receipts.
 Suspects believed to have taken receipts from trash receptacles near Walmart locations were arrested for return fraud in 2016 in Madison, Wisconsin.

 Legal status

 Since dumpsters are usually located on private premises, divers may occasionally get in trouble for trespassing while dumpster diving, though the law is enforced with varying degrees of rigor.
 Some businesses may lock dumpsters to prevent pickers from congregating on their property, vandalism to their property, and to limit potential liability if a dumpster diver is injured while on their property.

-Police searches of discarded waste as well as similar methods are also generally not considered violations; evidence seized in this manner has been permitted in many criminal trials.
+Police searches of discarded waste as well as similar methods are also generally not considered violations of privacy rights; evidence seized in this manner has been permitted in many criminal trials.
 In the United States this has been affirmed by numerous courts including and up to the Supreme Court, in the decision California v.
 Greenwood.
-The doctrine is not as well established in regards to civil litigation.
+The doctrine is not as well established in regard to civil litigation.

 Companies run by private investigators specializing in such techniques have emerged as a result of the need for discreet, undetected retrieval of documents and evidence for civil and criminal trials.
 Private investigators have also written books on "P.I. technique" in which dumpster diving or its equivalent "wastebasket recovery" figures prominently.

 By country

+Belgium

-In 2009, a Belgian dumpster diver and eco-activist nicknamed Ollie was detained for a month for removing food from a garbage can, and was accused of theft and burglary.
+In 2009, a Belgian dumpster diver and eco-activist nicknamed Ollie was detained for a month for removing food from a garbage can and was accused of theft and burglary.
 On February 25, 2009, he was arrested for removing food from a garbage can at an AD Delhaize supermarket in Bruges.
 Ollie's trial evoked protests in Belgium against restrictions from taking discarded food items.

+Canada

-In Ontario, Canada, the Trespass to Property Act—legislation dating back to the British North America Act of 1867—grants property owners and security guards the power to ban anyone from their premises, for any reason, permanently.
+In Ontario, Canada, the Trespass to Property Act—legislation dating back to the British North America Act 1867—grants property owners and security guards the power to ban anyone from their premises, for any reason, permanently.
 This is done by issuing a notice to the intruder, who will only be breaking the law upon return.
 Similar laws exist in Prince Edward Island and Saskatchewan.
 A recent case in Canada, which involved a police officer who retrieved a discarded weapon from a trash receptacle as evidence, created some controversy.
 The judge ruled the policeman's actions as legal although there was no warrant present, which led some to speculate the event as validation for any Canadian citizen to raid garbage disposals.